-In accordance with the SMART Act (HB10-1119), the Department of Personnel & Administration assembles the Department's strategic plan each year.
-This strategic plan represents a considerable effort undertaken by the DPA leadership team to prioritize and focus the Department's efforts and resources on the functions that will provide the greatest service to our customers and the citizens of Colorado.
-It is important to note that the strategic plan represents a living document that, like any other, can only be improved through ongoing scrutiny and revision.
-As a result, the Department is continuing to refine the information presented within the strategic plan.
+In accordance with the SMART Act (HB10-1119), DPA makes a strategic plan each year.
+This plan focuses DPA's efforts on functions that provide the greatest service to our customers and the citizens of Colorado.
+This plan is a living document that can only be improved through ongoing scrutiny and revision.
+As a result, DPA will continue to refine the info presented within the plan.

 Wildly Important Goals

-The Department of Personnel & Administration identified several wildly important goals (WIG) for FY 2023-27 and beyond.
-The Governor's Dashboard provides a summary of our progress on these initiatives so far.
+DPA found several wildly important goals (WIG) for FY 2023-27 and beyond.
+The Governor's Dashboard provides a summary of our progress on these goals so far.

 Reduce the State’s Physical Footprint

-Successful completion of this goal will lead to better space utilization in the employee work environments and a reduction in the amount of space the State needs.
+Completion of this goal will lead to better use of space in employee work areas.
 This will provide diverse workplace options for state agencies as well as financial savings.

 State Fleet Electric Vehicle Purchase

-Successful completion of this goal will showcase the State as a leader in electric vehicle adoption, saving thousands of CO2 pounds per electric vehicle per year, thereby reducing greenhouse gas emissions from the State’s fleet of vehicles.
-Electric vehicles provide an average 30% reduction per mile in greenhouse gas emissions over gasoline powered vehicles.
+Completion of this goal will showcase the State as a leader in electric vehicle adoption.
+This will save thousands of CO2 pounds per electric vehicle per year, reducing greenhouse gas emissions from the State’s fleet.
+Electric vehicles provide an average 30% reduction per mile in greenhouse gas over gasoline powered vehicles.

 Skills-Based Hiring

-Successful completion of this goal will help to ensure the State complies with executive order DD 2022 015 to retain and recruit a diverse, talented workforce that reflects the community it serves.
-Additionally, the State will continue to increase its non discriminatory practices and provide equitable opportunity for employment and advancement in all State departments, programs, services, and worksites.
+Completion of this goal helps the State comply with executive order DD 2022 015 to retain and recruit a diverse, talented workforce that reflects the community it serves.
+Additionally, the State will continue to increase its non discriminatory practices.
+This will help provide equitable opportunity for employment and growth in State programs and services.

-To see the infographic below in another format, please download the DPA FY23-27 Strategic Planning Infographic (PDF)
+To see the graphic below in another format, please download the DPA FY23-27 Strategic Planning graphic (PDF)

 DPA Performance Plans